Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 5. Which metadata has described the data?

 ## [PRIMA-Experiment](#prima-experiment-sparql)
-1. Which measurements/sample preparation/fabrication have been performed in an experiment?
+1. Which fabrication/measurements/sample preparationhave been performed in an experiment?
-2. Which equipment/instrument has been used in an experiment/in a measurement/in a sample preparation/in a fabrication?
+2. Which equipment/instrument has been used in an in a fabrication/in a measurement/in a sample preparation?
 3. Which measurement techniques have been used in a measurement?
-4. Where and when has the experiment been performed?
+4. Where and when has the fabrication/measurement/sample preparation been performed?
-5. Which researcher(s) have performed an experiment/measurement/sample preparation/fabrication?
+5. Which researcher(s) have performed an fabrication/measurement/sample preparation?
 6. Which samples have been used/prepared in a measurement?
 7. Which raw data have been produced in a measurement?
 8. Who has prepared the samples?
-9. What process sequence taken for doing an experiment/measurement/sample preparation?
+9. What process sequence taken for doing a fabrication/measurement/sample preparation?
 10. Which sample components is the sample made of?